U.S.A.

 Rating:

-A cruise ship operated by a man named Ashland (George Kennedy) spots a ship is heading towards them and tries to send them a distress signal but the unknown ship crashes into the cruise ship causing it to sink with most of the people killed.
+A cruise ship operated by Captain Ashland (George Kennedy) spots a ship is heading towards them and tries to send them a distress signal but the unknown ship crashes into the cruise ship causing it to sink with most of the people killed.

 The survivors which were Ashland as well as some of the employees discover an abandoned army freighter as they climb aboard it yet a couple end up being killed by some so called accidental deaths.